Copyright trolls just convinced a California Federal Judge to force Pornhub to disclose the list of its users.

 These days, there are software programs which are used to view copyrighted content, most notably, Kodi (a newer version of the XMBC software).
 A few weeks ago, I was asked to review the risks of installing Kodi software on an Amazon TV Fire Stick device.

-But with the bittorrent-based copyright infringement lawsuits being found out for what they are — a scheme where the copyright holder does not actually have evidence of infringement — I knew that copyright holders would seek other avenues and technologies to use as a data source to file copyright infringement lawsuits for streaming.
+But with the IP address-based copyright infringement lawsuits being found out for what they are — a scheme where the copyright holder does not actually have evidence of infringement — I knew that copyright holders would seek other avenues and technologies to use as a data source to file copyright infringement lawsuits for streaming.

 Discussing the likelihood of a user being sued for viewing streamed content.